 • Goes away but recurs regularly

-These are indications that you might have a serious form of TMJ that requires professional care.
+These are signs that your jaw pain may be linked to a more serious form of TMJ that requires professional care.

-TMJ-related jaw pain can be hard to diagnose and even harder to treat.
-Dr. Siegel has helped hundreds of people in the Montgomery County area to get relief from their jaw pain.
-Using a scientific diagnostic process and advanced technology tools, he can objectively measure the condition of your jaw, helping him to find the proper TMJ treatment that will give you relief from jaw pain.
-When interdisciplinary treatment is required, he can lead a treatment team of specialists or participate in a team under the leadership of your physician.
+TMJ-related jaw pain can be challenging to diagnose and treat.
+Dr. Siegel has helped hundreds of patients in the Montgomery County area find relief.
+Using a scientific diagnostic process and advanced technology, he can objectively assess the condition of your jaw and determine the appropriate TMJ treatment to provide you with lasting relief.
+When necessary, Dr. Siegel can lead a treatment team of specialists or collaborate with your physician’s team for comprehensive care.